- What happens if I do not choose a Health Plan?

 You have 60-days to pick a Health Plan.
 If you do not pick a Health Plan before the 60-days runs out, one will be picked for you.

-- Research - See a side-by-side comparison, and get more information on each of the 3 Health Plans.
-You can also check to see which Health Plans your doctor works with.
+- Research - See a side-by-side comparison, and get more information on both of the Health Plans.
+You can also check to see which Health Plan your doctor works with.
 This will help you make pick the Health Plan that is best for you.

 - Select - Pick a Health Plan or change the Health Plan you chose.